-Some rain songs in Hindi Films have captured these heightened emotions during monsoons very well – from childhood playfulness to being in love to the longing in love or simply the anticipation of rains that is the harbinger of good life.
+Some of these songs in Hindi Films have captured these heightened emotions during monsoons very well – from childhood playfulness to being in love to the longing in love or simply the anticipation of rains that is the harbinger of the good life.

 Popular Rain Songs from Bollywood

-Sharing these rain songs that I have enjoyed over the years.
+Sharing these songs that I have enjoyed over the years.